Our connection with the essence of orchids …

 While I often use the expression “orchid grower,” I don’t really feel like “we grow” orchids; rather, orchids gather with us in our house and in our yard.
 Someone once commented to me, after I expressed my love of orchids and looking at some of my plants, “well, they love you too.”
 That’s probably at the core of why I enjoy being with orchids so much — and they grow so well for us — because growing them is a partnership of understanding and awareness.
 Being such long-lived plants, we are in this together for awhile so we had better recognize how to work together for abundant roots and flowers (the leaves just seem to happen!).

-This is why we’ve called our orchid endeavor “Ancient Energy Orchids” (AEO).
-I am drawn to the deep origins of orchids, not what humans have invented of them or stories about them.
-The complexity, beauty, and essence of their source is what comes through to me in my growing efforts.
+This is why we’ve called our orchid endeavor “An Essence of Orchids” (AEO).
+We are drawn to the deep origins of orchids, not what humans have invented of them or stories about them.
+The complexity, beauty, and essence of their source is what comes through to us in our growing efforts.
 AEO is more of a way of experiencing and seeing orchids than the name for an orchid collection or nursery.
 Ultimately, I believe how you perceive your orchids is how you grow them.

 I share this aspect of my connection with orchids so you can more deeply appreciate how I approach orchid culture, as you peruse the photographs and articles.
 Sometimes I think that people struggle in “getting their orchid to bloom” because they forget that the orchid is an entire plant and living being, not just a flower.
 Or more concerning, that the orchid is a flowering machine of sorts, with predictable inputs and outputs.
 Individual plants can be remarkably different, even of the same species.

 That’s another key aspect of my orchid culture: individuals matter.
-I have two Dendrobium aberrans growing warm with Phalaenopsis and another plant growing with highland New Guinea dendrobiums; all three are blooming in their locations.
-I moved the third plant after it wasn’t thriving with the other Den aberrans.
-It liked the new spot — sending out two canes and three flower stalks after six months without any growth.
+I believe that there is more diversity within species than many people recognize.
+For example, we have two Dendrobium lawesii: one growing warm with Paphiopedilum, and another plant growing cool with highland New Guinea Dendrobium.
+Both are growing and blooming in their location.
+I moved the one plant after it was not thriving with the other New Guinea Dendrobium.
+It liked the new spot — sending out new canes and a flush of flowers after six months without any growth.

 I also consciously create groups of orchids with similar cultural, genetic, and geographic origins.
-For example, we have a dedicated “Dockrillia Station,” separate areas for NSW and Queensland dendrobiums, as well as a section just for highland New Guinea dendrobiums.
-I have consistently found better results with this approach and can pick out within a few weeks if a new orchid isn’t in the right place.
-It’s not just about physical conditions (light, temperature), but I what I perceive as a supportive field that forms amongst orchids that resonant with each other and their local environment.
+For example, we have a dedicated “Dockrillia Station,” separate areas for NSW and Queensland Dendrobium, a shelf of Brazilian Laelia (Cattleya), and even a place just for six different varieties of Dendrobium subclausum.
+I have consistently found better results with this approach and can pick out within a few weeks if a new orchid is not in the right place.
+It is not just about physical conditions (light, temperature), but what I perceive as a supportive field that forms amongst orchids that resonant with each other and their local environment.

-As you might guess from the descriptions above, I’m keenly observant.
-Earlier in my life, I spent a lot of time pursuing botany and photography in the eastern USA, as well as a field research project on epiphytes of the Nepal Himalaya.
+As you might guess from the descriptions above, I am keenly observant.
+Earlier in my life, I spent much time pursuing botany and photography in the eastern USA, as well as a field research project on epiphytes of the Nepal Himalaya.
 So in addition to a heart-centered approach to growing orchids, I bring an undergraduate degree in Biology/Biochemistry and a doctorate in Geography to the table.
-That’s part of why I enjoy orchids so much — the complexity, nuance, and ongoing challenge draws from my years of environmental research as well as my post-academic life in my work as a teacher and guide to higher aspects of consciousness.
+That’s part of why I enjoy orchids so much: the complexity, nuance, and ongoing challenge draws from my years of environmental research as well as my post-academic life as a writer and photographer.

-I also have a long-standing interest in photography, with over twenty years of work in scientific, nature, and landscape photography.
-My more recent work, focusing on worldwide sacred sites, can be found on my other website, Sacred Light Photography.
+I have a long-standing interest in photography, with over twenty years of work in scientific, nature, and landscape photography.
+My most recent and finest images can be viewed on Clear Light Photography.
+I describe my approach to creating photographs here.

-Now we focus mostly on species, and some primary hybrids and Australian dendrobium hybrids.
-Many complex hybrids are beautiful and intriguing, but I’m often perplexed as to “what” the plant actually is — there are so many genetic aspects that I can’t relate well to it.
+Now we focus mostly on species, as well as some primary hybrids and Australian Dendrobium hybrids.
+Many complex hybrids are beautiful and intriguing, but I’m often perplexed as to “what” the plant actually is: there are so many genetic aspects that I cannot relate well with hybrid orchids.
 I find species easier to grow because their origins and cultural needs are more straightforward.
 My husband is a little less focused, and sometimes gets excited, so we do have a few stunning complex hybrids in the orchid family too.
-Like the Vanda ‘Robert’s Delight’ at the top of page — this beautiful orchid showed up on a Christmas morning and has been one of our most cherished orchids.
+Like the Vanda ‘Robert’s Delight’ at the top of thepage — this beautiful orchid showed up on a Christmas morning and has been one of our most cherished orchids.

 Best wishes for your orchid growing!